 Examination of the ear is a vital skill for various medical professionals, including otolaryngologists, primary care physicians, emergency care physicians, paramedics, and pediatricians.
-Pathologies that result in positive ear examination findings range from the common and benign, such as viral labyrinthitis, to the rare and potentially life-threatening, such as acute bacterial mastoiditis.
+Pathologies that result in positive ear examination findings range from the common and benign, such as viral labyrinthitis, to the rare and potentially life-threatening, such as coalescent mastoiditis.

 Anatomy and Physiology

 Knowledge of the anatomy of the external, middle, and inner ear systems is vital to enable clinicians to interpret what may be vague or misleading symptoms.
 The interaction and anatomical proximity of the ear to the brain, skull-base, and cranial nerves must also be appreciated, as certain pathology may involve these structures.
-In general, abnormalities of the external and middle ears will produce conductive hearing loss, and the inner ear abnormalities will produce sensorineural hearing loss.
+In general, abnormalities of the external and middle ears will produce conductive hearing loss, and inner ear abnormalities will produce sensorineural hearing loss.

-The inner ear is comprised of the vestibular system and cochlea, both of which have a bony and membranous portion.
+The inner ear is comprised of the vestibular system and the cochlea, both of which have a bony and membranous portion.
 The function of the inner ear is both the conversion of acoustic vibrations into neural impulses for hearing, as well as the detection and transmission of cranial movement for balance.
 No parts of the inner ear can be directly visualized during the ear examination.
 However, signs of inner ear disease, such as sensorineural hearing loss or vestibular dysfunction, can be elicited.